TeamEngine/react-test/README.md

 ## Submission

-Upload your test project to your Github account and send a link to the repository to us.
+Upload the test project to a private repository in your Github account and then give users `te-tom` and `te-mikael` access to that repository